gilmoreorless/moment-timezone-data-webpack-plugin/README.md

 #### Plugin options

-There are three available options to filter the time zone data. **At least one option** must be provided.
+There are four available options to filter the time zone data. **At least one option** must be provided.

 * `startYear` _(integer)_ — Only include data from this year onwards.
 * `endYear` _(integer)_ — Only include data up to (and including) this year.